STATEMENT OF STUDENT RIGHTS AND RESPONSIBILITIES

 V. Scope of the Violations

 The Statement of Student Rights and Responsibilities is intended to incorporate other specific University policies by reference.
-These policies are: the University Housing's Community Living at Michigan Handbook, the Information Technology Division's Condition of Use Statement, and the Computer Aided Engineering Network's Conditions of Use Policy.
-The Statement will be used to address violations of these policies only if the violation warrants a process or a sanction beyond what is available in these policies.
+These policies are: the University Housing’s Community Living at Michigan Handbook (pdf), the University of Michigan Policy and Procedures on Student Sexual and Gender-based Misconduct and Other Forms of Interpersonal Violence, the Responsible Use of Information Resources, and related student information technology policies.
+The Statement will be used to address violations of these policies only if the violation warrants a process or a sanction/intervention beyond what is available in these policies.
 In such cases, policy adjudicators may take intermediate action regarding a complaint as defined by their individual policy; however, final resolution will occur under the procedures outlined in this Statement.

 back to top